natal1e14/Jeopardy/README.txt

 This program simulates the game show Jeopardy.
+Written in Python 2.7 and uses the Tkinter GUI Package, which does not work properly in macOS Mojave.
+Therefore, please run on older operating systems.

-It was written using Python 2.7 in 2017, and as such will encounter errors if run using a newer version of Python.
+if run using a newer version of Python.

 To start the game, run the runner.py file.